-All beds are to be made daily in the prescribed manner.
-If a

-cell or room is not acceptable, disciplinary action will be taken.

-Unit meal rotation is ordinarily based on weekly sanitation ratings of each unit.
-The unit with the highest sanitation is called first, and the unit with the lowest rating is called last

-Room or cell doors are closed when inmates are not in them.

-Each inmate is responsible for the cleaning and sanitation of his or her room or cell.

-Everyone is responsible for cleaning up after themselves.

-Sexually suggestive photographs are NOT authorized for display outside of the individual locker or cabinet.
-Provocative pictures, posters, cartoons, and any items cut out of magazines may not be displayed on the bulletin boards or in any cell or dorm.

-Showers are available every day, but inmates may not be in the shower during an official count.

-Safety shoes must be worn to work as designated in policy.
+- All beds are to be made daily in the prescribed manner.
+If a cell or room is not acceptable, disciplinary action will be taken. - Room or cell doors are closed when inmates are not in them. - Each inmate is responsible for the cleaning and sanitation of his or her room or cell. - Everyone is responsible for cleaning up after themselves. - Sexually suggestive photographs are NOT authorized for display outside of the individual locker or cabinet.
+Provocative pictures, posters, cartoons, and any items cut out of magazines are contraband and are subject to be disposed of. - Showers are available every day, but inmates may not be in the shower during an official count.
+Each unit has individual shower schedules. - Safety shoes must be worn to work as designated in policy.

-Unit televisions may be viewed during established off-duty hours.
-During normal working hours, unit televisions may be viewed at the discretion of staff.